 Sun World’s Hon Thom Nature Park is known as the pearl of the An Thoi archipelago.
 With its dazzling beauty and sun-kissed location, this Phu Quoc destination, known as Pineapple Island, is one of the most beautiful locations in Vietnam.
 Visitors will arrive at Hon Thom Nature Park in style.
 The meandering, 8 kilometers cable …

-Amusement, Theme, and Water Parks
+List + Map of Amusement, Theme, and Water Parks

-Guide to Amusement Parks in Vietnam
+Guide to Amusement Parks and Rides in Vietnam

 While Vietnam is known as a leading exporter of cashews and black pepper as well as being home to eight UNESCO World Heritage sites, it’s also home to several amusement parks, some of which seem almost out of this world.
 The country’s types of attractions and theme parks are as varied as the landscapes, giving tourists plenty of choices for playtime on their trips.